jmysu/mBusC3mini/Firmware/Readme.md

 PlatformIO projects...

-with Arduino library V2! (might need some changes for V3...)
+with Arduino library V2!
+(Need some migration changes for V3...)

 -----